adobe/aem-core-forms-components/ui.af.apps/src/main/content/jcr_root/apps/core/fd/components/form/hcaptcha/v1/hcaptcha/README.md

 6. `./required` - if set to `true`, this field will be marked as required, not allowing the form to be submitted until the field has a value
 7. `./requiredMessage` - defines the message displayed as tooltip when submitting the form if the value is left empty
 8. `./readOnly` - if set to `true`, the filed will be read only
-9. `./cloudServicePath` - defines the path of cloud configuration resource for reCAPTCHA
+9. `./cloudServicePath` - defines the path of cloud configuration resource for hCaptcha
-10. `./size` - defines the size attribute of Google reCAPTCHA
+10. `./size` - defines the size attribute of hCaptcha

 ## Client Libraries
 The component provides a `core.forms.components.hcaptcha.v1.runtime` client library category that contains the Javascript runtime for the component.